GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Installation

-You can find our plugin in the Jetbrains plugin repository by going to IntelliJ -> Settings -> Browse Repositories, and search for 'Google Cloud Tools'.
+You can find our plugin in the Jetbrains plugin repository by going to IntelliJ -> Settings -> Browse Repositories, and search for `Google Cloud Tools`.

 ### Pre-releases